betheden/hebrew-grammar/content/infinitive_construct.rst

-The infinitive construct generally functions as a verbal complement to a :ref:`finite verb<verb-finite>`, but in rare cases it also functions independently as a :ref:`noun`.
+The infinitive construct generally functions as a verbal complement to a :ref:`finite verb<verb-finite>`, but in rare cases it also functions independently as a :ref:`noun<noun>`.
 The infinitive construct is described as being in the construct state because it can occur in various constructions with prepositions, :ref:`suffix<suffix>`,